ptmt/inter-device-detox/README.md

 * Get a status update when a message has been received on the server
 * Get a status update when a message has been delivered to the end user

 By using two or more instances of Detox e2e test processes interacting with each other we can try to repeat all stages of the process, which is useful not only for testing, but for automation in general.
-It’s convenient to quickly get certain state of the app from scratch.
+It’s convenient if you want to get your app into a certain state from scratch quickly.

 ## How it works